bcgsc/konnector2-paper/README.md

-Writing and evaluation work for the Konnector 2 paper.
+Evaluation work for the Konnector 2 paper.